spacetelescope/crds/documentation/rtd/source/overview.rst

 	 3. References within a category are generally differentiated by USEAFTER date.
 	 4. No database account or SQL queries are required to review or plain text rules files.
 	 5. While the websites provide tabular displays,  the rules files are directly readable.
+	 6. CRDS caching mechanisms avert the need for a constant connection to the CRDS servers.
+	 7. CRDS rule updates can effectively be undone by reverting to a prior version.

 CRDS Tools
 ----------